Posts Tagged ‘Anti-trust

 The ballot screen will be pushed out to users of Windows XP, Vista, and 7 via Windows Update for users in the EU and neighbouring countries.

-The ballot screen is required to be in [...]
+The ballot screen is expected to be pushed out to users in the first part of 2010.

 Microsoft has conceded to pressure from the European Union (EU), and will now randomise the order of web browsers displayed on the systems browser ballot screen for EU users.